The 16 Biggest Benefits Of Influencer Marketing

 8. Optimization & Economies Of Scale

-After the data from a campaign has been analyzed properly, content can also be relaunched or repurposed with messaging tweaks — or promoted by other influencers — to further help optimize KPIs and ROI.
+After the data from a campaign has been analyzed properly, brands can relaunch or repurpose content with messaging tweaks—or have other influencers promote—to further optimize KPIs and ROI.

 9. Versatility Across The Most Popular Social Platforms